dolthub/dolt/README.md

 ## Contact Us

 Interested in using Noms?
 Awesome!
-We would be happy to work with you to help understand whether Noms is a fit for your problem, or even to prioritize work that you need.
+We would be happy to work with you to help understand whether Noms is a fit for your problem.
+Reach out at:

-Reach out at [noms@attic.io](mailto:noms@attic.io) or via:

 - [Mailing List](https://groups.google.com/forum/#!forum/nomsdb)
 - [Twitter](https://twitter.com/nomsdb)